 TESOL (Teaching English to Speakers of Other Languages) teachers are in high demand not only in Connecticut but also across the U.S. and around the world.
 In Connecticut, there’s a shortage of teachers qualified to help students learn English, especially as the number of immigrant families and Multilingual Learners grows.
 Globally, English is one of the most widely spoken languages, creating a constant need for teachers in schools, language centers, and international programs.
 This means there are many job opportunities for TESOL teachers at all grade levels, both locally and internationally.

-The program is approved by the Connecticut State Department of Education.
+The program is approved by the Connecticut State Department of Education and fully accredited.

 School / College